Who we are...

 Our mission is to cultivate awareness and appreciation of this part of our local heritage, encourage interest in preserving historic structures within the community, and to educate those who are interested in preservation or are actively involved in the restoration of historically significant structures.

-Since its inception in 1976, The Tuscarawas County Heritage Home Association has awarded plaques in recognition of more than 60 of our county's extraordinary historic homes and buildings, including the Tuscarawas County Courthouse and the historic Reeves Victorian Mansion in Dover, Ohio.
+Since its inception in 1976, The Heritage Home Association of Tuscarawas County has awarded plaques in recognition of more than 70 of our county's extraordinary historic homes and buildings, including the Tuscarawas County Courthouse and the historic Reeves Victorian Mansion in Dover, Ohio.
 The JE Reeves Victorian Home & Carriage House Museum is also listed in the National Register of Historic Places.

 The Association is tax-exempt under IRC Section 501(c)(3).
 Click here for more About Us.